U.S. flag

 Management.

-Pregnancy management: Little data exist on the use of nitisinone during human pregnancy; however, at least two women have given birth to healthy infants while receiving therapeutic doses of nitisinone.
+Pregnancy management: Limited data exist on the use of nitisinone during human pregnancy; however, at least two women have given birth to healthy infants while receiving therapeutic doses of nitisinone.

 Genetic counseling.

 Tyrosinemia type I is inherited in an autosomal recessive manner.
-At conception, each sib of an affected individual has a 25% chance of being affected, a 50% chance of being an asymptomatic carrier, and a 25% chance of being unaffected and not a carrier.
-Carrier testing for at-risk relatives and prenatal testing for a pregnancy at increased risk are possible if both pathogenic variants in a family are known.
+If both parents are known to be heterozygous for an FAH pathogenic variant, each sib of an affected individual has at conception a 25% chance of being affected, a 50% chance of being an asymptomatic carrier, and a 25% chance of being unaffected and not a carrier.
+Once the FAH pathogenic variants have been identified in an affected family member, molecular genetic carrier testing for at-risk relatives and prenatal/preimplantation genetic testing for tyrosinemia type I are possible.

 Diagnosis